erabdulbasit/erabdulbasit/README.md

 # 💫 About Me:
-I am currently working on building a web Scrapper application with Python + MERN Stack.<br>Exploring the world of Tech.<br>Ask me anything about Web Development, DSA.<br>Fun Facts : i have made this Snake Game with React https://snake-game-react-two.vercel.app/<br>I enjoy playing Cricket and watching science fiction movies.
+🚀 I am currently working on: Building a web scraper application with Python + MERN Stack.

+🌌 Exploring the world of Tech.

+💬 Ask me anything about: Web Development, DSA.

+🎮 Fun Facts: Just for fun i made this Snake Game with React!

+🏏 I enjoy: Playing Cricket and watching science fiction movies.

 ## 🌐 Socials: